joelparkerhenderson/gracenote-api-scripts/README.md

   3. Obtain your own free API key for the free public plan.

-Optionally verify that your API key works:
+Verify that your API key works:

   1. Try the `curl` command or `wget` command.